Top 8 Facts About Aquarium Puffer Fish

 Why Puffer Fish Inflate with Water or Air

-Puffer fish inflate by sucking in water or, in some cases, air.
-This puffing mechanism serves as a defense to make them appear larger and more intimidating to potential predators.
+Pufferfish inflate by sucking in water or, in some cases, air.
+This puffing mechanism is a defense to make them appear larger and more intimidating to potential predators.
 While puffing with water is natural and generally harmless, puffing with air can be dangerous, especially if the puffer can’t release it.
 If a puffer fish puffs up with air, it may struggle to return to its normal size, which can cause health problems or even death.

 Can Puffer Fish Be Poisonous?